gardener/landscaper-service/docs/proposals/multi-version.md

 This document contains a proposal how to support multiple versions of Landscaper Instances in one Landscaper as a Service (LaaS) landscape.

+**Remark: Depending on the Add-On Concept some rework might be required, especially how long we support some minor versions and that every minor version is deprecated immediately when a higher minor version appears.**

 ## Motivation

 A LaaS landscape should support different versions of a Landscaper instance (LI), i.e. different LandscaperDeployments